memgraph/memgraph/README.md

        To correct tests, tag "the result should be" was changed with a tag "the result should be (ignoring element order for lists)".

+    3. Behave can't escape character '|' and it throws parse error.
+Query was then changed and result was returned with different name.

 Comparability.feature tests are failing because integers are compared to strings what is not allowed in openCypher.